tjanszen/project-potato/docs/agent_memory/decisions.adrs.md

 **Status:** Accepted (2025-09-06)

 ## ADR-2025-09-06 Mid-Phase Error Handling Standard
 **Context:** During Phase 6E, the agent worked for an extended time encountering multiple errors without pausing, leading to wasted compute and unclear progress.
+This ADR was triggered by issues discovered during Phase 6E (see bugs_journal.md entry [2025-09-06] V2 Endpoints & Storage Missing).
 **Decision:** All implementation plans (current and future) must include an Error Handling Clause requiring the agent to stop, summarize, and recommend next steps when significant errors are encountered mid-phase.
 Each phase and sub-phase must explicitly state compliance with this clause.
 **Consequences:**
 - Prevents runaway error handling loops
 - Reduces wasted compute costs
 - Ensures human oversight before further execution
 - Increases clarity and trust in agent execution
+- Cross-reference: bugs_journal.md [2025-09-06] V2 Endpoints & Storage Missing documents the incident that led to this ADR.
 **Status:** Accepted (2025-09-06)